Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Dimension 5 - Responsible Human Resource Development

-Your staff are your greatest asset for achieving your social objectives.
-Actively value your staff, make sure they're clear on their roles and responsibilities, and listen to their ideas about how to improve your organization - and they will do excellent work for you.
-Responsible treatment of employees is critical to a successful institution.
+Qualified and committed human resources - employees, but also agents - are the greatest asset for achieving the social goals, if they are valued by their employer or mandator, understand well their roles and responsibilities, and listened to their ideas about organizational improvements.
+Responsible treatment of employees (and also agents) is critical for providers to achieve their social, environmental, and financial goals.
 Employees have rights, and employees that are well-treated are more likely to treat clients responsibly.

 Resources for Dimension 5